JuiiiDixit/Jui-Dixit-EDA-AllExpts-25070123059/Experiment 14/README.md

 ### 1. Min-Max Normalization

-This method scales values between 0 and 1 using the minimum and maximum values of the dataset.
-Each value is adjusted proportionally within the new range.
+This method scales values between 0 and 1 using minimum and maximum values.

-Functions / Operations used:
+Functions used:
 min()
 max()

-These functions help find the smallest and largest values needed for scaling.
+MinMaxScaler()

 --------------------------------------------------

 ### 2. Z-score Normalization (Standardization)

-This method transforms data using the mean and standard deviation of the dataset.
-It measures how far each value is from the average value of the column.
+This method standardizes data using mean and standard deviation.

-Functions / Operations used:
+Functions used:
 mean()
 std()
+StandardScaler()

 --------------------------------------------------